jamesob/biketrip/_posts/2011-6-11-Day-25-Tulsa-swing.md

 while Mike and I joked around with Daniel.

 Daniel had landed a job in McAllister, OK working at an ammunitions factory.
-He'd met up with Wen through a CouchSurfing potluck held in Tulsa.
+He'd met up with Wendelene through a CouchSurfing potluck held in Tulsa.
 He reminded me a lot of a good friend from home, Alex Katzenstein.
 A cop car, lights active, crawled by.